alan-turing-institute/hub23-deploy/CONTRIBUTING.md

 While flake8 commands can be [disabled](https://flake8.pycqa.org/en/latest/user/violations.html), we only recommend doing this for [specific lines](https://flake8.pycqa.org/en/latest/user/violations.html#in-line-ignoring-errors) in such cases where reformatting would produce "ugly code".
 The maintainers retain final say on what is "ugly code" on a case-by-case basis.

-This repository also contained configuration files to install a [pre-commit hook](https://githooks.com/) that will run black and flake8 on each commit so you don't have to worry!
+This repository also contains configuration files to install a [pre-commit hook](https://githooks.com/) that will run black and flake8 on each commit so you don't have to worry!
 To install the pre-commit hook, do the following:

 ```bash